CCPS Staff

 RESOURCES MANAGER

-Before joining CCPS, Caroline had nine years of experience working in museums, heritage and the arts.
-In her free time, she enjoys hiking and kayaking and generally spending as much time outdoors as possible.
+Before joining CCPS, Caroline had nine years’ experience working in museums, heritage and the arts.

 Eilidh Shearer

-Prior to joining CCPS, Eilidh worked in policy and engagement within the Children and Young People’s Mental Health Directorate in the Scottish Government.
-Eilidh also has experience in the third sector, supporting families and young people in difficult situations with the goals they identified; this included support around mental health, substance use, justice, and family relationships.
-Participation and amplifying the voices of people who have experienced services’ involvement in their lives has also been a focus in Eilidh’s career.
+Prior to joining CCPS, Eilidh worked in policy and engagement in the Children and Young People’s Mental Health Directorate in the Scottish Government.
+Eilidh also has experience in the third sector, providing trauma-enhanced support to families and care experienced young people.

 Chris Small